FlipsideCrypto/arbitrum-models/models/doc_descriptions/vertex/vertex_column_docs.md

 USDC from the insurance fund pulled into the insolvent account and used to pay liquidators to take on the underwater positions.

+Only available in Vertex V1, live until March 8th 2024.

 {% enddocs %}

 {% docs vertex_insurance_cover %}

 USDC from the insurance fund pulled into the insolvent account and used to pay liquidators to take on the underwater positions, decimal adjusted.
 All amounts and prices are adjusted 18 decimals points regardless of underlying asset contract.

+Only available in Vertex V1, live until March 8th 2024.

 {% enddocs %}